keremoktar/keremoktar.github.io/docs/README.md

 # The Science of Disagreement.
 My research aims to clarify the psychological and computational basis of disagreement---across scales, domains, and agents---from definition to intervention.

-Currently, I am developing and testing a model of how we persist in our views amid controversy---even when millions disagree---yet maintain sufficient flexibility to learn from others [(Oktar & Lombrozo, 2022)](https://escholarship.org/uc/item/3380n01h).
+Currently, I am developing and testing a model of how we both persist in our views amid societal controversy, yet maintain sufficient flexibility to learn from others [(Oktar & Lombrozo, 2022)](https://escholarship.org/uc/item/3380n01h).
 <details>
 <summary>(Details)<br><br></summary>